 In any case, there’s still a plot, however messily it evolves.
 The Invitation is set in a sprawling mid-century dwelling in the Hollywood Hills.
 Will (Logan Marshall-Green) has been invited to this house for a dinner party.
 It’s the home of his ex-wife Eden (Tammy Blanchard) and her new husband David (Michiel Huisman).
 Their reunion here is on strained terms – their relationship disintegrated not too long ago, after their young son died in an accident.
 Nevertheless, Will has begrudgingly decided to attend, and brings his girlfriend Kira (Emayatzy Corinealdi).
 Friends and acquaintances, mutual or strangers, make up the remainder of the group, many of them having suffered a sudden and difficult loss.

 That scene has a startling degree of clarity which is nearly absent from the rest of The Invitation’s setup.
 The much-praised ending is intense – you’ll get no argument from me.
-I was on the edge of my seat for that entire climax, as the whole production shifts multiple gears and enters the territory of a white-knuckle thriller.
-My jaw was on the floor during an unforgettable final shot which lingers in my memory.
-Kusama and company handle those aspects of the project with brilliant energy and ability.
+The climax is a beauty of filmmaking and narrative prowess, as the whole production shifts multiple gears and enters the territory of a white-knuckle thriller.
+Kusama and company handle this aspect of the project with brilliant energy and ability.
 But the rest of the film is not as cleverly structured or clear-headed, and that’s a shortcoming hard to ignore.
 Moments of potentially effective portension are dashed by Kusama’s overarching sense of mounting and layering that the characters she has introduced disappear, and are replaced by a handful archetypes – suspicious guy with emotional baggage we learn of through flashbacks, open-minded girlfriend, ex-wife, ex-wife’s new husband, weird older man with a dark past, etc. – which ultimately take away from the full intended impact of what the movie does very well.